DizzyJump/KSyndicateZenjectTemplate/README.md

 # KSyndicateZenjectTemplate

-Main idea of template is K-Syndicate-like architecture + Zenject
+Main idea of this project template is K-Syndicate-like architecture + Zenject + Addressables

 Dependencies:
   1. Extenject (Zenject)